What is BOSC?

 - Data producers

 The OBF has organized BOSC every year since 2000.
-From 2000 to 2017, BOSC was run as part of the large ISMB conference; in 2018 it partnered with the Galaxy Community Conference.
-In 2019 BOSC returns to ISMB.
+From 2000 to 2017 and again in 2019, BOSC was run as part of the large ISMB conference.
+In 2018 (and again in 2020) it partnered with the Galaxy Community Conference.
 The OBF CodeFests (now renamed CollaborationFest, or CoFest) have been held every year after BOSC since 2010.

 The table below shows the approximate number of participants in BOSC and the CoFest.
 Figures for the CoFest and BOSC are number of people registered for at least one day of the meeting.
 The BOSC figures do not include drop-in attendees from the parallel sessions organized by other groups.
 The figures for CoFest do not include remote participants.